phillipsj/phillipsj/input/posts/Book-Club-Confident-Ruby.md

 RedirectFrom: blog/html/2014/09/22/book_club_confident_ruby
 ---

 I recently started ready the book “Confident Ruby” by Avdi Grimm.
 I have been a long time listener to the Ruby Rogues and I have been interested in this book for sometime.
-Since I started a new job and we didn’t have a book club, I thought this would be a good oppurtunity to be held accountable to read it.
+Since I started a new job and we didn’t have a book club, I thought this would be a good opportunity to be held accountable to read it.

 I like the idea of writing confident code in general.
-I find myself writing lots of null checks, try-catch blocks, etc. and I really do think it clutters up your code, descreases clarity, and minimizes the story that you are trying to tell.
-Since Ruby is a dynamic language and I primarily work in a staticly typed language, so you have to think about how some of the patterns in the book are applied.
-I discoverd if I think in terms of interfaces, then I can use “duck typing” like features.
+I find myself writing lots of null checks, try-catch blocks, etc. and I really do think it clutters up your code, decreases clarity, and minimizes the story that you are trying to tell.
+Since Ruby is a dynamic language and I primarily work in a static typed language, so you have to think about how some of the patterns in the book are applied.
+I discovered if I think in terms of interfaces, then I can use “duck typing” like features.
 This makes me think about using more interfaces along my application boundary to ensure that objects meet the criteria that I need so I don’t have to type check.

 Another great point that was brought up was using the automatic conversion methods and features of the framework to ensure that inputs meet the criteria that your method needs.
 This makes me think more closely about how I have chosen to implement or not implement the ToString method on my own objects.